 A standout CV will give you a higher % chance of securing an interview.
-For me, a standout cv is one that is easy to read and one that gives a quick synopsis of your relative experience.
-Please avoid the 5 to 6 page cv with an autobiographical structure.
+For me, a standout cv is one that is easy to read and one that gives a quick synopsis of your relevant experience.
+Please avoid the 5 to 6 page CV with an autobiographical structure.

 - Compile your CV using a clearly legible template.
-Your CV should be easy to read and avoid populating your CV with busy fonts or blinding colours.
+Your CV should be easy to read, avoid populating your CV with busy fonts or blinding colours.
 Ideally, your CV should be no more than 2.5 pages long ( A4 )

 - Please avoid spelling mistakes and use proper punctuation.

 - Tailor your work experience section to highlight your most relevant experience for the role.

 - Highlight any standout work achievements to date.

 In conclusion, its worth keeping in mind that a good CV cannot get you a job but a poorly written CV can prevent you from getting an interview.